35 Great Obituary Examples

 Grandmothers often live full, vibrant lives which can make it difficult to share important information in the span of an obituary.
 How can you sum up the life of someone who has lived for a long time in just a few sentences?
 It's quite the task.
 Writing an obituary for a grandmother often includes references to their family, their lifelong accomplishments, and the major important parts of their lives.
 If you're stuck on what to choose, it can also help to consult those around you for guidance on what to include and what to keep out.

 Catherine McCullen's obituary is a great example of a well-written, informative, and beautiful obituary.
 It's clear that it was difficult to land on just a few memories and moments to include in this obituary, as evidenced by Chrissy (the author)'s admission of such -- which speaks to some of the difficulty when writing an obituary for someone that has lived such a full life.
 Yet, Catherine's obituary stands as evidence that this task can be accomplished and done with love and care.
 Catherine's obituary includes just the right amount of biographical information, favorite memories and moments, and description of Catherine's many talents and life in the Air Force, with her impact on others clearly shown in the obituary.
-Visit Catherine's memorial website to learn more about his life.
+Visit Catherine's memorial website to learn more about her life.

 Read Catherine’s obituary below: